OndrejSevcak/BlazorBlogStorage/Posts/BlazorSeries/BlazorBlogSeriesEpisode2.md

 ---

-# Blazor Series Episode 2 - Deep Dive into Components and Their Lifecycle

 In this episode of our Blazor Series, we will delve deep into Blazor components and their lifecycle, a crucial concept for creating efficient and maintainable applications.

----

 ## What is a Blazor Component?